alwyn974/EnVRonment-Editor/README.md

   - [ ] Implement the TCP protocol or add a webview to the editor
 - [ ] Gizmos
   - [ ] Fix the issue with gltf models, gizmos are misplaced
+  - [ ] Click outside the gizmo to deselect it
 - [ ] History
     - [ ] Add a way to undo
     - [ ] Add a way to redo